 The Vaishnava Yogini Ekadashi vrat is observed on the ‘Krishna Paksha Ekadashi’ (11th day of the dark fortnight of moon) during the ‘Vaamana’ month in the Vaishnava calendar.
 For Samarth’s this fasting day falls in the month of ‘Ashaad’ and in the Gregorian calendar, the date comes between June to July.
 Yogini Ekadashi is known to be a propitious ekadashi that has powers to free the individual from all the sins.
 Lord Vishnu is worshipped with full devotion and faith on this day.
 In some regions, worshipping the Peepal Tree is considered very auspicious, on Vaishnava Yogini Ekadashi.

-Vaishnava Yogini Ekadashi 2018 is on July 09 Monday
+Vaishnava Yogini Ekadashi 2018 was on July 09 Monday

 Rituals during Vaishnava Yogini Ekadashi: